Last updated on : 12 Nov, 2025

 How to use:

-Nothing beats a warm broth or soup, when providing hydration and comfort during a cold.
-These soups soothe the throat and clear nasal congestion effectively.
+Nothing beats a warm broth or soup for providing essential hydration and comfort during a cold.
+The warmth soothes the throat and the steam may temporarily clear nasal congestion effectively.
 Adding vegetables boosts their nutritional content.
 Homemade soups are preferable for their health benefits.
+Chicken soup is a time-tested remedy for cough and cold, known for its soothing and healing properties.
+It provides hydration, relieves congestion, and delivers essential nutrients to boost immunity and may possess mild anti-inflammatory effects [11].

 Quick Recipe: